Character Theory for Semilinear Representations: Example: for of Degree Revisited

 \subsection{Characteristic $\neq 3$}

-Let us first suppose that $\text{char}(K) \neq 3$.
+Let us first suppose that $\text{char}(K) \neq 3$, so $\Rep_L^{\rtimes}(S_3)$ is semisimple by Corollary \ref{cor:sscriterion} and we may use the character theory of Section \ref{sect:charactertheory}.
 From Theorem \ref{thm:mainthm} we need to understand the character table of $H$ over $L$, and its action of $\Gamma = \Gal(L/K)$.
-There are three possible cases, which exactly match and explain the three cases of Section \ref{sect:firstexampleS3}.
+There are three possible cases, which exactly match and explain the three cases encountered in Section \ref{sect:firstexampleS3}.

 \textbf{Case 1:} $\omega \in K$.
 Then the character table of $H$ is

 and, as all entries are contained inside $K$, the action of $\Gal(L/K)$ sends $\chi \mapsto \chi^x$.
 Therefore, there are two orbits, $\{\chi_1\}$ and $\{\chi_{\omega}, \chi_{\omega^2}\}$, corresponding to some $V_1$ and $V_2$ in $\Irr_L^{\rtimes}(S_3)$ respectively.
 For each we can compute $m(V_i)$.